CoderYoyoS/ChatbotReport/01_sections/05_implementation/03_bus_api.md

             }
 ```

 Should there be a number of results, the results set is traversed.
 A guard to check if the ```route``` is the same as the one passed from the main application code or if the ```All``` variable is set to true.
 This is to ensure that only the bus route specified or all the bus routes are extracted.
-The value of the bus route and the amount of minutes until it is due is concatenated to a message string over each loop of iteration.
+The value of the bus route and the number of minutes until it is due is concatenated to a message string over each loop of iteration.
 Additional checks are put in place to verify that the message being sent back makes sense.
 For instance, should the ```duetime``` value be equal to one, then the message is changed from "due in X minutes" to "due in 1 minute".
 Additionally, when the loop of the result set has finished executing, a counter for the results are checked.
 During each iteration, this value was incremented.
 If the value has a value of zero prior to the loop, this shows that there is no bus due at the bus stop specified.
 Lastly, the resulting message is then send back to the main application and dealt with accordingly.

 ```